esviswajith95/enrollment_status/docs/data_dictionaries/new_features.md

     * 7 - Skilled Workers in Industry, Construction and Craftsmen
     * 171 - Skilled construction workers and the like, except electricians
     * 172 - Skilled workers in metallurgy, metalworking and similar
+    * 173 - Skilled workers in printing, precision instrument manufacturing, jewelers, artisans and the like
     * 174 - Skilled workers in electricity and electronics
     * 175 - Workers in food processing, woodworking, clothing and other industries and crafts Plant and machine operators, and assemblers -> factory